Doc Savage: The Man of Bronze: Home media

 Doc Savage: The Man of Bronze was initially released in 1986 by Warner Home Video in a clamshell box, at the time denoting a family film, with cover art designed to capitalize on the success of Raiders of the Lost Ark.
 The film was also released onto Laserdisc and there is a DVD available in Germany (with German and English language).

 In March 2009, the movie was made available within the United States as part of Warner Brothers's "Warner Archive" manufacture-on-demand DVD service, at a price of $19.95 for a DVD containing the movie presented in its original aspect ratio, and its trailer in 4:3.

 Warner Archive later released the film on Blu-ray.

-Proposed sequel
+Cancelled sequel

 A sequel, Doc Savage: The Arch Enemy of Evil, was announced at the conclusion of The Man of Bronze.
 Based on a screenplay by Joe Morhaim, and according to contemporary news accounts, it had been filmed in the Lake Tahoe area simultaneously with the principal photography for the first Doc Savage.
 However, people associated with the production of the film have said only some publicity shots were taken at Tahoe.
 No filming was done.